-- In Vietnam, 10 significant market channels were identified (illustrated at right), with the highest profit going to the collectors. - •In Cambodia, 11 significant market channels were identified, with 25% of the wild-caught snakehead going directly from fishers to end users. - In Vietnam, wholesalers made about 90% of the total profits, while farmers made about 6% of the profits in the system.
+- In Vietnam, ten significant market channels were identified, with the most prominent being "Fish farmers Wholesalers Retailers End consumers in the Mekong Delta (MKD)" - •In Cambodia, 11 significant market channels were identified, with 25% of the wild-caught snakehead going directly from fishers to end users. - In Vietnam, wholesalers made about 90% of the total profits, while farmers made only about 6% of the profit in the system.
 Retailers make the greatest profit per kg, but only account for a small percentage of total profits in the system due to the small number of kg that each retailer handles.